Getting rid of body hair - for young teens

 - Go slowly, in the same direction as the hair to avoid cuts and ingrowing hairs.

-- Shaving body hair in the shower is good because the hair is softer.
+- Shaving body hair in the shower is good because wet hair is softer.
 (Don't use an electric shaver in the shower!!)

 - Girls can use moisturising cream instead of shaving cream.
 It is kinder to the skin than shaving when your legs or underarms are dry.
 A cheap one will do.

 - Wash the razor often while shaving to get rid of the hair.
-Change the blade often, before it gets blunt - a blade that isn't sharp is more likely to catch the skin and cause a nick or small cut.
+Change it often, before it gets blunt - a blade that isn't sharp is more likely to catch the skin and cause a nick or small cut.

 - Putting on a moisturising cream after shaving will soothe the skin.